estan/mjc/README.md

 Where `ID` and `EMAIL` are the TIGRIS ID and e-mail address you want to use.
 The Ant target will automatically put these into the `DESC` file before assembling all source files into the output file `mjc.tar.gz`.
+It is also possible to specify ID and e-mail to use more permanenty via the TIGRIS_ID and TIGRIS_EMAIL environment variables.
+The -D options takes precedence over the environment variables.